dgageot/simplelenium/README.md

 ## Goal

-Testing web pages with Selenium/WebDriver can prove difficult.
+Testing web pages with Selenium can prove difficult.
 I've seen a lot of projects with an unstable build because of Selenium.
 To be fair, it's more because of the way Selenium is used.
 Although experience showed me that using Selenium properly is harder that one might think.